Wenyu-Fu/Wenyu-Fu.github.io/_pages/about.md

       Under Prof. Wang's mentorship, I have been exposed to cutting-edge research in <strong>animal health</strong>, <strong>molecular biology</strong>, and <strong>biotechnology</strong>.
     </p>
     <p style="color: #2c3e50; line-height: 1.7; margin: 0;">
-      His guidance has been invaluable in shaping my research direction and providing opportunities to apply computational methods to real-world biological challenges.
+      His guidance has been invaluable in shaping my research direction and providing opportunities to apply statistical methods and bioinformatics tools to real-world biological challenges.
     </p>
   </div>
 </div>